haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuLib/README.md

 The `GraphicsFile` class is designed to implement the files found in `grp.bin`; however, while most of the files are understood and can be parsed, there are still some that remain unknown.

-The property that determines what time of graphic a give file is is the `FileFunction` property which uses the `Function` enum.
+The property that determines what type of graphic a given file is is the `FileFunction` property which uses the `Function` enum.
 The options are `SHTX`, `LAYOUT`, and `UNKNOWN`.

 #### `SHTX`
 When `FileFunction` is set to `Function.SHTX` (which happens if the first four bytes of the file are `SHTX`), the class implements a Shade Texture file.
 The following properties